T

 Insider tips

-• Learn a few basic French phrases; while English is spoken in tourist areas, politeness is always appreciated.
+• Learn a few basic French phrases; while English is spoken in tourist areas, locals appreciate the effort.

 Packing highlights